ananya-gta/Fitness-Mantra/README.md

-# This project is a UI design of a gym website under construction.👷🏻‍♀️⚒️
+# This project is a landing page of a gym website under construction.👷🏻‍♀️⚒️